ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

  AWS has some solid IoT infrastructure but also lacks in certain areas around initial setup and device documentation.
 There is complexity in setup especially with Greengrass and AWS FreeRTOS.
 Ideally this will be streamlined in the future creating an easier setup with new ways to set up TLS mutual authentication and perhaps some other authentication methods if needed.

- There is also massive hole in CloudFormation and deployment options for Greengrass.
-AWS IoT Core isn't so bad but still lacks a huge amount of features.
+ CloudFormation and deployment options for Greengrass are particularly limited.
+AWS IoT Core support is not as bad but still lacks a number of features.
 Hopefully in the future we see more support by AWS CloudFormation and Terraform.
 Right now any complex setup relies on the CLI, AWS Console or one of the supported SDK libraries.
 This means you need to setup your own way of managing stack state and deployment.

  ## Potential extensions or modifications of the applications: